bruvellu/cephalic-furrow/3-text/furrow.md

 We then measured the maximum depth of the cephalic furrow between cauterized and non-cauterized embryos.
 The cephalic furrow in cauterized embryos is 15% shallower, but this difference was not significant,  indicating the germ band extension has at most a mild influence on the depth of the cephalic furrow ({@fig:experiments}h).
 In addition, we performed a complementary experiment to determine the size of the region under the influence of the cephalic furrow.
-By laser ablating cell membranes at different distances from initiator cells in early wildtype embryos, we find that the recoil velocity increases with time and decreases with distance, with an approximate range of at least 40 µm anterior and posterior to the initiator cells ({@fig:experiments}i).
+By laser ablating cell membranes at different distances from initiator cells in early wildtype embryos, we find that the recoil velocity increases with time and decreases with distance, with an approximate range of at least 40µm anterior and posterior to the initiator cells ({@fig:experiments}i).
 <!--TODO:AB: Is recoil velocity increase due to CF or to maturation of epithelium?-->
 This suggests the cephalic furrow actively generates tension by pulling the surrounding tissues.
 These experiments rule out the germ band extension as a driver of cephalic furrow invagination, and give support to the notion that the cephalic furrow forms autonomously by independent active mechanisms which are deployed before the other morphogenetic movements of gastrulation.